rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 When searching for a name, the stack of ribs is traversed from the innermost outwards.
 This helps to find the closest meaning of the name (the one not shadowed by anything else).
-The transition to outer rib may also change the rules what names are usable ‒ if there are nested functions (not closures), the inner one can't access parameters and local bindings of the outer one, even though they should be visible by ordinary scoping rules.
+The transition to outer rib may also affect what names are usable ‒ if there are nested functions (not closures), the inner one can't access parameters and local bindings of the outer one, even though they should be visible by ordinary scoping rules.
 An example: